Roseanna329/UBC-ENM-Workshop-Fall-2016/Day1/Day1_Tutorial.md

 Our Mission:
 Use niche models to identify areas of Western North America that are environmentally suitable for the species (i.e. “at risk”).

 NOTE: This is a bit of a “choose your own adventure”.
 You have several modeling decisions to make along the way and I don’t expect everyone to necessarily make the same decisions…or produce the same final model.
+In fact, the results in the tutorials are "quick and dirty".
+Your models and outputs should at least look different from these.

 ------------------------------------------------------------------------